Authored by the expert who managed and guided the team behind the Ethiopia Property Pack

 What's the average monthly rent for a studio in Addis Ababa as of 2026?

-As of early 2026, the average monthly rent for a studio apartment in Addis Ababa is around ETB 83,000, which works out to approximately USD 535 or EUR 490.
+As of 2026, the average monthly rent for a good studio in Addis Ababa is about ETB 65,000, which is roughly USD 500 or EUR 465.

 What's the average monthly rent for a 1-bedroom in Addis Ababa as of 2026?